MrRafael-dev/as-misc/assembly/web/README.md

 This is not meant to be production-ready or anything like that.
 It was done mostly to experiment with the idea.

-Initial efforts aside, this isn't the only and probably won't be the only *web* framework written for this language.
+Initial efforts aside, this is not and probably won't be the only *web* framework written for this language.
 For a more complete *web* setup, you may also want to check out these libraries/*frameworks*:
 - **[hypertext-as](https://github.com/jtenner/hypertext-as)** is a full HTTP parser.
 It can receive and parse connections directly from the socket and have *AssemblyScript* handle a *web* server entirely by itself.
 - **[as-json](https://github.com/JairusSW/as-json)** is a JSON parser.
 It can be very useful for processing data sent to the server and to transfer objects between *WebAssembly* and the host.